-In 2012, I was part of a small group of five that co-founded Mission & State (formerly 'Santa Barbara Journalism Initiative').
-After countless hours building proposals and planning, we won the Knight News Challenge (500k plus a matching requirement supported by local foundations) to make it into the non-profit, in-depth online newspaper that we envisioned.
-Though the project lasted only 2 years (long story with post-mortem forthcoming), I am extremely proud of the work we did with fellow co-founders and talented journalists.
+In 2012, I was part of a small group of five citizens that co-founded Mission & State (formerly 'Santa Barbara Journalism Initiative').
+After countless hours building proposals and planning, we won the Knight News Challenge (1M in funding from Knight and local foundations) to build the non-profit, in-depth online newspaper that we envisioned.
+Though the project lasted only 2 years (long story with post-mortem forthcoming), I am extremely proud of the work we did.

 My involvement with Mission & State wouldn't have happened if I hadn't been obsessed with 5 year long side project, City2.0 (2007-2012.
 RIP.); a vibrant citizen blog network & headline aggregation tool for Santa Barbara County (pre-Patch.com).
 A civic-oriented startup, City2 (at it's peak) was home over 100 blogs providing citizen coverage of local politics, arts, culture, sports, and breaking news.

-For the 8 years (2004-2011) before working for Vox Media, I ran a small independent design studio called The Graphic Vendor, focusing on branding, identity, & web design.
+I ran a small independent design studio for almost 10 years called The Graphic Vendor, focusing on branding, identity, & web design.

 SUPER SANTA BARBARA II focused on Net Neutrality and it's potential implications for the future of the Santa Barbara region.

 I have also been an exhibiting artist since 2003.
 More about that here.